This article includes links which we may receive compensation for if you click, at no cost to you.

 120. Invest With a Robo-advisor

 Investing can be daunting for some, but robo-advisory platforms make it easy to get started.
 Robo-advisors automate the investment process to assess your goals and formulate an investment strategy that matches your needs.
-Betterment and Wealthfront are two platforms offering this service that you could consider; the former is best for new investors and the latter is ideal for those with more experience.
+M1 Finance and Betterment are two platforms offering this service that you could consider; the former is best for new investors and the latter is ideal for those with more experience.

 How Can I Make Money Right Now?